 The Dark-Skinned Lord and His Beloved: Adamson, Ratta, and Krishna-Radha

 Krishna and Radha are the divine couple at the devotional heart of classical Hinduism.
 Krishna is depicted with dark blue-black skin and is central to the Bhagavata tradition; Radha is named as the most beautiful woman of her time.
-The Urantia Book records a historical couple, Adamson and Ratta, whose profile matches the mapping more specifically than any other figures in the world record.
+The Urantia Book records a historical couple, Adamson and Ratta, whose profile matches the mapping more closely than any other figures in the world record, and it names the migration route that carried their memory into India.

 Adamson + Ratta = Krishna + Radha